A Lifetime to Return

 Meet the Author

-Her teaching centers on the belief that true discipleship begins within — learning to name what is true, to heal what has been wounded, and to live with integrity before Jesus and others.
-Through conversation, guidance, and example, she invites others into a faith that is not performative but embodied.
+She is currently earning her BA in theology, deepening her knowledge.
+Alongside her studies, she walks closely with women, helping them disciple their sense of identity, worth, and emotional honesty.
+Her teaching centers on the conviction that true discipleship begins within — learning to name what is true, to heal what has been wounded, and to live with integrity before Jesus and others.
+Through thoughtful conversation, guidance, and leading by example, she invites others into a faith that is not performative but fully embodied.